-Name of members of Remuneration Committee Number of meetings attended/held Mr. Lam Kwok Leung, Roy (appointed on 23 August 2021) 0/0 Ms. Cheng Yeuk Hung 2/2 Mr. Leung Yu Tung, Stanley 2/2 Mr. Lee Kwok Po (resigned on 23 August 2021) 0/0
+Name of members of Remuneration Committee meetings attended/held

+Mr. Lam Kwok Leung, Roy 1/1

+Ms. Cheng Yeuk Hung 1/1

+Mr. Leung Yu Tung, Stanley 1/1

 NOMINATION COMMITTEE

 The nomination committee of the Company (the "Nomination Committee") was established on 27 September 2013.
 The Nomination Committee currently consists of the two independent non-executive Directors Mr. Lam Kwok Leung, Roy, Mr. Leung Yu Tung, Stanley and one executive Director Mr. Tansri Saridju Benui.
 Mr. Leung Yu Tung, Stanley is currently the chairman of the Nomination Committee.
 The terms of reference of the Nomination Committee are available at the Company's website and on the website of the Stock Exchange.